 To apply to this program:

-Applicants must submit a 250-word statement that briefly describes their background and that explains their goals for entering this degree program.
+- 250-word statement that briefly describes your background and goals for entering this degree program

 Rolling admissions.
 Application review will begin upon receipt of all required application materials.